Innovate-Technologies/control/WORKFLOW.md

 ## Releasing to production

-When a branch gets merged or a commit is made on master, a build server will automatically run tests, build the app, and deploy it in production.
+When a branch gets merged or a commit is made on master, a build server will automatically build the app, run tests, and deploy it in production if nothing went wrong.